 For organizations with members, elections present an extraordinary opportunity to reconnect with constituents, and distribute important information to them.
 Voting is important because it gives your members a stake in your organization’s success, while assuring them that their voice matters.
 It also creates a sense of community knowing that everyone is working toward a greater purpose.

 As mentioned previously, one of the easiest ways to encourage members to participate is to simplify the process.
 How do you accomplish that?
-Well, internet voting may be the most surefire way of bringing people to the polls.
+Well, online voting may be the most surefire way of increasing turnout.
 Thinking digital is important, because people are spending significant portions of their days sifting through emails, replying to texts, and updating social media.
 Providing elections at their fingertips demonstrates that your group is investing in the future, while simultaneously making it much easier for members to vote.